SoupyzInc/CanvasDarkMode/README.md

 </p>

 ## Bugs/Suggestions
 - If you find a bug that isn't already known, please submit it to the [issue tab](https://github.com/SoupyzInc/CanvasDarkMode/issues) and flag it with the bug tag.
+Please provide a photo and description clearly showing the bug.
 - If you would like to suggest a feature that isn't already suggested, please submit it to the [issue tab](https://github.com/SoupyzInc/CanvasDarkMode/issues) and flag it with the enhancement tag.

 ## Known Bugs